acorn497/spectra-log/README.md

 # 🌈 SpectraLog

-> Beautiful terminal logging with style and color superpowers
+> Lightweight, colorful, and expressive terminal logging

 **SpectraLog** transforms boring console logs into **vibrant**, **stylish** output that improves readability and makes your application logs more expressive.
 With customizable log levels, smooth printing animation, and rich text formatting, SpectraLog brings your terminal to life.